 Discussion will be limited to a critique of the requesting Bidder's proposal.
 Comparisons between proposals or evaluations of the other proposals will not be allowed.
-Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of one (1) hour.
+Debriefing conferences may be conducted in person or on the telephone and will be scheduled for a maximum of thirty (30) minutes.